utsecnet/PAW/xx - Windows Firewall with Advanced Security and IPSec Domain Isolation/README.md

 Right click **Windows Firewall with Advanced Security - LDAP://...** and select **Import Policy...**.
 Import the Profile and logging.wfw configuration file.

 ### What does this policy set?
 This policy configures the firewall to be enabled on all three profiles, and sets logging parameters for each.
 Note that this policy is applied to all computers under the Computers OU.
 This includes PAWs, Workstations, and Servers.
-If you want to change any of these setting for a specific group of devices you will need to create seperate policies for each.
+If you want to change any of these setting for a specific group of devices you will need to create separate policies for each.

 Click on *Windows Firewall Properties*.
 Under the each profile tab, notice we make the following settings:
 * Firewall state: **On (recommneded)**